Ryrahul/Ryrahul/README.md

 - 👋 Hi, I’m @Ryrahul
-- 👀 I’m interested in life
+- 👀 I’m interested in backend
-- 🌱 I’m currently learning life
+- 🌱 I’m currently learning NestJS
-- 💞️ I’m looking to collaborate on life
+- 💞️ I’m looking to collaborate on backend projects
 - 📫 How to reach me
 Whatsapp -+91 9035952717